IHE/RAD.IRA/input/pagecontent/volume-1.md

 ## 1:XX.6 RTC-IMR Cross-Profile Considerations

-This section is informative, not normative.
+TO DO: This section is informative, not normative.
 It is intended to put this profile in context with other profiles.
 Any required groupings should have already been described above.
 Brief descriptions can go directly into this section; lengthy descriptions should go into an